ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Message Properties:

 : A set of Architectural Constituents.
 Message Properties are specific security aspects that pertain to the Messages defined in this document: Freshness, Identity, Context, Provenance, Validity, Relevance, Veracity.

+Passport Workflow:

+: The Passport Workflow is a specialization of the RATS information flow in which the Attester relays Claims to the Relying Party, described in {{passport}}

 Profile: